What about red eyes after swimming?

 - Hot tub/spa user information.
 Centers for Disease Control and Prevention. https://www.cdc.gov/healthywater/swimming/swimmers/hot-tub-user-information.html.
 Accessed April 10, 2017.

 - Committee on Injury, Violence, and Poison Prevention.
 Policy statement — Prevention of drowning.
 Pediatrics.
 2010;126:178.

-- Avoiding germs in swimming pools.
-Centers for Disease Control and Prevention. http://www.cdc.gov/healthywater/pdf/swimming/resources/healthy-swimming-rwi-brochure.pdf.
+- Think healthy.
+Be healthy.
+Swim healthy!
+Centers for Disease Control and Prevention. https://www.cdc.gov/healthywater/pdf/swimming/resources/healthy-swimming-rwi-brochure.pdf.
 Accessed April 10, 2017.

 - Nguyen S, et al. Casting: Pearls and pitfalls learned while caring for children's fractures.
 World Journal of Orthopedics.
 2016;7:539.

 - Care of casts and splints.
 American Academy of Orthopaedic Surgeons. http://orthoinfo.aaos.org/topic.cfm?topic=a00095.
 Accessed April 10, 2017.

 - Auerbach PS, et al., eds.
 Drowning and submersion injuries.
 In: Auerbach's Wilderness Medicine.
 7th ed.
 Philadelphia, Pa.: Elsevier; 2017. https://www.clinicalkey.com.
 Accessed April 10, 2017.